Ahmad7a/Ahmad7a/README.md

 # Who am I🤔?
 <ul>
-<li> My name is Ahmad Al Arfaj, Cyber Security and digintal forensics student at IAU CCSIT 🧑‍💻 </li>
+<li> My name is Ahmad Al Arfaj, Cyber Security and Digital Forensics student at IAU CCSIT 🧑‍💻 </li>
 <li>i'm seeking to develop my skills in the field,
 Built strong knowledge in programming security tools and a good knowledge of Digital Forensics. </li>